The card machine market is denser than ever, meaning fees are more competitive and contracts more suitable for small businesses.

 - Purchase: £50 upfront to buy a card reader (one-off cost) and a 1.75% fixed rate for all transactions

-The below table illustrates the fees involved in renting versus buying a terminal.
+The below table illustrates the fees of renting versus buying a terminal.

 Summary of card machine charges: